Preparing blind and visually-impaired youth for adulthood.

 9:30 am – 3:30 pm

-An event where youth are tested on their skills in braille speed and accuracy, reading comprehension, spelling, proofreading and interpreting charts and tactile graphics.
+Braille users grade 3rd-12th are invited to participate in Braille Challenge.
+This event is an academic competition where students are tested on their skills in braille speed and accuracy, reading comprehension, spelling, proofreading and interpreting charts and tactile graphics.

 Enlighten Parents Workshop